zdravkov/kendo-docs/api/web/autocomplete.md

 Specifies a static HTML content, which will be rendered as a header of the popup element.

 > **Important** Widget does not pass a model data to the header template.
-It is designed for static HTML content only.
+Use this option only with static HTML.

 #### Example - specify headerTemplate as a string